typeshed-internal/stub_uploader/SECURITY.md

 Stub packages are uploaded to PyPI by the PyPI user [typeshed_bot](https://pypi.org/user/typeshed_bot/) using an API token.
-The packages are owned solely by that user, so that no other user can upload new versions of the packages, in case the account of a maintainer becomes compromised.
+The packages are owned solely by that user, so that no other PyPI user can upload new versions of the packages, in case the PyPI account of a maintainer becomes compromised.

 ## Reporting a Vulnerability